ombulabs/blog/_posts/2019-01-02-notes-from-the-complete-guide-to-rails-performance-workshop.md

 Q&A (every section had room for questions).

 If you have the chance to attend Nate's workshop, you shouldn't hesitate.
-I can't recommend it highly enough.
+I can't recommend it highly enough!